- What is the structure of Xanax?

 By consuming Xanax, the patient’s anxiety will not be permanently cured, but it supports to decrease your signs and symptoms, allowing you to completely engage in other sorts of treatment like psychotherapy.

+What does Xanax do?
 Because Xanax is a short-acting drug that begins running immediately once it is swallowed, it provides you with some quick relief if you are struggling with an anxiety disorder.
 However, it is also a dangerously addictive substance when taken excessively.
-If you are wondering about how long does Xanax stay in your system, read on below.
+If you are wondering about how long does Xanax stay in your system, read on below?

 In the following sections, you will learn more about this drug, the long term side effects of Xanax, and the basics of the treatment for Xanax withdrawal symptoms